Welcome

 Blu-Ray/TV Series Review: Penny Dreadful: Season 1

 Overall, the show is very good.
-It uses a lot of characters from the old horror stories like Van Helsing, Dracula, Frankenstein, and more and weaves them into the story.
-The series is very well written and acted, with Green, who has a pretty incredible acting range, doing a lot of the heavy lifting.
-She can go from classic, gorgeous Victorian upper-class to raving psychotic with ease and throughout the series, she does both.
+It uses a lot of characters from old horror stories like Van Helsing, Dracula, Frankenstein, and more and weaves them into the story.
+The series is very well written and acted, with Green, who has a pretty incredible acting range, doing much of the heavy lifting.
+She can go from classic, gorgeous Victorian upper-class to raving psychotic with ease, and throughout the series, she does both.
 There is a lot of violence as well as sex and nudity in the show.
 So, it is definitely not family-friendly.
 But, if you are looking for something that is a good blend of horror and drama with a lot of the classic horror story characters, this is a great one.

 Thursday, July 28, 2022